mauriciogtec/gfen-reproduce/README.md

 ### Model fit with Bayesian Optimization

 The file `4_modelfit_script.jl` executes a Graph Fused Elastic-Net Binomial model at each split level.
 Each time it is executed it will produce a file with model fit metrics such as cross-validation error and the fitted Gaussian process for the hyper-parameters at the folder `modelfit_metrics`.
 It will use the best hyper-parameters to fit a model and the output is stored at `best_betas`.
+These betas are log-odds and there's exactly one for each split.
+Each split can be optimized in parallel.
+Once the optimization for every split is completed, the script `6_densities_from_fitted_bettas.jl` can be used to compute the actual probabilities associated to each bin of the tree.
+The result will be a matrix of size `M x V` where `M` is the number of bins (determined by the number of splits) and `V` is the number of vertices in the graph.
+The output is stored at `output_smooth_probs/`.
+This script has the option of storing the results into chunks, due to the size of the matrix.

+We design our scripts having a cluster environment in mind.
+The ideas is that we can use multiple levels of parallelism.
+For example, to fit 32 scripts we can divide them into 8 jobs, each one running at a different node.
+Each node can launch 8 distributed processes, one per split.
+Each processes can have several cores/threads assigned and used multi-threading to test many hyper-parameters in parallel, for example, using 16 threads depending on the environment.
+With this design, the task that will typically take about a week can be run in below an hour.
+We fitted our models using the system Stampede 2 at the [Texas Advanced Computing Center (TACC)](https://www.tacc.utexas.edu).
+This system is based on SLURM, a common cluster manager.
+For convenience and ease of reproducing, we provide a script `5_generate_slurmjobs.jl` that can be parametrized (see the first lines of the file) and will produce `bash` files that can be used in the super-computing environment.

+### Shiny App

+Some of the results can be visualized at our [Shiny App](https://mauriciogtec.shinyapps.io/gfen/).
+For convenience, the source code of the app is also a submodule of this repository.

+## Further Questions

+I'm happy to answer any queries.
+Shoot me an email at `mauriciogtec@utexas.edu`.

+Bon voyage!

 ![smoothing-animation](./map_animation.gif)